Fusion Beats Vol. 2

 FORMAT: 12" Vinyl

-COMMENTS: There is lots of discussion about the original release date for this on Discogs, but the consensus seems to be 1981.
+COMMENTS: There is some discussion about the original release date for this on Discogs, but the consensus seems to be 1980.
 It was imported to the U.K. in October 1986 (source: James Hamilton's column in Record Mirror)

 WHAT JAMES HAMILTON HAD TO SAY ABOUT THIS RELEASE: